 The hot springs resort is closely connected to many other destinations in Oregon one might want to visit.
 At the same time, tourists visiting those destinations halt to get a taste of its hospitality.

 Situated along the banks of the River McKenzie, and within the Willamette National Forest.
 It will bring you a world filled with secret gardens, exploratory trails, luxurious overnight accommodations, and of course, hot springs that remain open every day of the year!

 Undoubtedly the hot springs are the main attraction of the spot, but the breathtaking views and grounds are no less.
 When visiting you must seek out the Secret Gardens on both sides of the river, and you’ll find yourself teleported in a fairytale setting!
 You will even find the fascinating McKenzie River Trail right at your doorstep, for you to explore

 This hot springs resort offers a unique range of options to its lodge guests like vivacious campsites, mineral water pools, half to fully equipped pool areas and lodge rooms, small and large cabins, mountain homes, tent sites, and RV sites.

 There are cabins where families can cook meals and beautifully decorated gardens where guests can hang out.

-All these make the place one of the most appropriate places for a one-two days trip with family.
+All these make the place one of the most appropriate places for a one-day trip with family.

 2. Driving Directions And Reservations